RobTillaart/CHT8310/README.md

 Will return the same value until **read()** or **readHumidity()** is called again.

-Note: read(), readTemperature() and readHumidity() blocks each other, so you can call only one of them every second.
+Note: read(), readTemperature() and readHumidity() blocks each other, so you can call only one of them every second (see Convert Rate below).

 #### Conversion delay

+Check datasheet for details.

 - **void setConversionDelay(uint8_t cd = 11)** default is 11 milliseconds (datasheet P8).
 Not tested what is the optimum.